Cyanoject Side Effects

 Generic Name: cyanocobalamin

-Note: This document contains side effect information about cyanocobalamin.
-Some of the dosage forms listed on this page may not apply to the brand name Cyanoject.
+Note: This page contains information about the side effects of cyanocobalamin.
+Some of the dosage forms included on this document may not apply to the brand name Cyanoject.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by cyanocobalamin (the active ingredient contained in Cyanoject).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking cyanocobalamin, check with your doctor or nurse immediately:Incidence not known:

 - bleeding from the gums or nose

 - coughing that sometimes produces a pink frothy sputum

 - difficult, fast, noisy breathing, sometimes with wheezing